Skip to content

 Strategy 4: Cache Repeated Prompts

-When you send the same system prompt or context repeatedly, Claude caches it and charges only 10% for subsequent uses.
+When you send the same system prompt or context repeatedly, some providers cache it and charge much less for subsequent uses.

 typescript